MediaComem/docker-brownbag/README.md

 misinterpreted by somebody.
 ```

-Let's create a fortune clock that tells the time and a fortune every 5 seconds.
-Run the following
+Let's create a fortune clock script that tells the time and a fortune every 5 seconds.

+The `ubuntu` container image is very minimal, as most images are, and doesn't provide any editor
+such as `nano` or `vim`.
+You could install it as well, but for the purposes of this tutorial, we'll
+create the script with Unix commands.

-multiline command to save a bash script to `/usr/local/bin/clock.sh` (copy-paste the entire 10 lines
+Run the following multiline command to save a bash script to `/usr/local/bin/clock.sh` (copy-paste
-of the command, starting with `cat` and ending with the second `EOF` 9 lines below):
+the entire 10 lines of the command, starting with `cat` and ending with the second `EOF` 9 lines
+below, then press enter to execute the whole thing):

 ```bash
 root@e07f81d7941d:/# cat << EOF > /usr/local/bin/clock.sh